RajGadhiya/NSCTFAUGW4/NSCTFAUGW4.md

 ## Overview

-This ```CTF``` is build by [Aman Barot](https://twitter.com/amanbarot12).
+This ```CTF``` was build by [Aman Barot](https://twitter.com/amanbarot12).
 There were 4 challenges in this CTF related to web.
 CouchDB was used at the backend and we exploited Node JS deserialization to get the final flag.

 ## Tools Used
 - BurpSuite